Saint-Étienne-de-Tinée

 Saint-Étienne-de-Tinée (/fr/, literally Saint-Étienne of Tinée; Santo Stefano di Tinea; Vivaro-Alpine: Sant Estève d'en Tiniá) is a commune in the Alpes-Maritimes department in southeastern France.

 It was part of the historic County of Nice until 1860.

+Auron

 The ski resort of Auron is located on the territory of the commune, and linked to the village of Saint-Étienne-de-Tinée directly by a gondola lift.